Loading...

 You can connect to Airtable from the data tab on the left menu bar or from the data section within a UI component.
 You'll need to enter a valid personal access token, and choose a base.

-Go to Airtable's developer hub page
+Go to Airtable's page

 Click on 'Create token'